Salman Rushdie’s new memoir un-wounds the ‘knife’ of language

 He saw visionary resemblances of the Sheesh Mahal, the Hagia Sophia, the Alhambra, Fatehpur Sikri, the Agra Red Fort and the Lake Palace of Udaipur.

 I was reminded of the fragment of a verse from the Bible, “… and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions” [Joel, 2:28].
 Rushdie’s premonition was also a vision.
 Some force beyond the limits of rational awareness was using his unconscious to warn Rushdie his life was in danger.
 The visions at the hospital were triggered by the painkillers.
 But the exact nature of the visions was close to the fantastic elements and preoccupations of Rushdie’s fiction.
 Those architectural beauties resided in the storage of the writer’s imagination.
 Under exceptionally traumatic conditions, the body makes room for dislocations to preserve mental sanity.
 Rushdie’s description of his outward and inner selves appears to be a defence mechanism of the mind laminating memory from pain.
-In the state of delirium, Rushdie believes his senses succumbed to, reason doesn’t function.
+In the state of delirium Rushdie believes his senses succumbed to, reason doesn’t function.
 It leaves the game of preservation in the hands of a mysterious collaboration between consciousness and the unconscious.
 Delirium is a whirlpool where the madness of shock dissolves itself in order to preserve the fate of reason.

 Rushdie ponders over his dilemma after he realised he survived the impossible: